 Although ovulation can get all the attention, your luteal phase is important for conception, too!
 Some research shows that a shortened luteal phase can make it tougher to conceive.

-If no pregnancy occurs this time around, then the uterine lining sheds, leading to the oh-so-fun process of bleeding.
-Then, the cycle begins anew.
+If no pregnancy occurs this time around, then the uterine lining sheds, leading to the oh-so-fun process of menstrual bleeding.
+Then, your regular cycle begins anew.

 How long does it take to get pregnant after having sex?

-The actual biological process of conception is pretty miraculous when you think about it, but let’s clear up one misconception: pregnancy does not happen instantaneously—it can often take a few days after sex for the egg and sperm to meet up.
+The actual biological process of conception is pretty miraculous when you think about it, but let’s clear up one misconception: pregnancy does not happen instantaneously—it can often take a few days after sexual intercourse for the egg and sperm to meet up.